utdata/rwdir/docs/02-intro.md

 Throwing aside whether the formula is sound, let's break down the code.

-- `# update 53 to your age` is a comment.
+- `# update 54 to your age` is a comment.
 It's a way to explain what is happening in the code without being considered part of the code.
+We create comments by starting with `#`.
+You can also add a comment at the end of a line.
-- `age <- 53` is assigning a number (`53`) to a variable name (`age`).
+- `age <- 54` is assigning a number (`54`) to an R object/variable called (`age`).
 A variable is a placeholder.
 It can hold numbers, text or even groups of numbers.
 Variables are key to programming because they allow you to change a value as you go along.
 - The next part is simple math: `(age - 7) * 2` takes the value of `age` and subtracts `7`, then multiplies by `2`.
-- When you run it, you get the result of the math equazion, `[1] 92` in my case.
+- When you run it, you get the result of the math equazion, `[1] 94` in my case.
 That means there was one observation, and the value was "92".
 For the record, my wife is _much_ younger than that.

 Now you can play with the number assigned to the age variable to test out different ages.
 Do that.

 ### Practice adding code chunks

-Now, on your own, add a similar code chunk that calculates the minimum age of someone you should date, but using the formula `(age / 2) + 7`.
-Add a comment in the code that explains what it is for.
+Now, on your own, add a similar section that calculates the minimum age of someone you should date, but using the formula `(age / 2) + 7`.

+- Add a RMarkdown headline and text describing what you are doing.
+- Create a code chunk that that calculates the formula based on your age.
+- Include a comment within the code block.

 ### Preview the report